postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 In a digest authentication flow, the client sends a request to a server, which sends back nonce and realm values for the client to authenticate.
 The client sends back a hashed username and password with the nonce and realm.
 The server then sends back the requested data.

 By default, Postman extracts values from the response.
-If you do not want to extract those values, you can enter your own values in the advanced section for selected fields, or select ‘Yes, disable retrying the request` to skip retrying the request.
+If you do not want to extract those values, you have two options:
+* Enter your own values in the advanced section for selected fields, or
+* Select "Yes" and disable retrying the request` to skip retrying the request.

 To use digest auth:
-In the Authorization tab, select Digest Auth from the TYPE drop down menu.
+1. In the Authorization tab, select Digest Auth from the TYPE drop down menu.
-To set the authorization parameters for a request, enter your username and password.
-You can also set advanced digest auth parameters.
-Click Send
+2. To set the authorization parameters for a request, enter your username and password.
+(You can also set advanced digest auth parameters.)
+3. Click the **Send** button.

 [![digest_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Digest.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Digest.png)